supeffective/assets/README.md

 ## Data Sources

-This project has reused these other existing projects to generate the initial set data:
+This project has reused these other existing projects to generate the initial set of data:

 - Pokémon Showdown data
 - Veekun DB data